JiewenGuan/Iot-Carshare/docs/fr_code.rst

 ==============
 Captures a set of faces to be encoded.

-.. automodule:: facecapture
+.. automodule:: AgentPi.facecapture
     :members:

 faceencoder.py
 ==============
 Encodes the face sets, or re-encodes them if previously encoded.

-.. automodule:: faceencoder
+.. automodule:: AgentPi.faceencoder
     :members:

 facerecognition.py
 ==================
 Captures the user's face and attempts to determine if there is a profile for the user in the database on the agent.

-.. automodule:: facerecognition
+.. automodule:: AgentPi.facerecognition
     :members: